James Outman Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.75 team ERA ranks seventh across all league pitching staffs.
+- The Cubs have a 3.02 team ERA that ranks fourth across all MLB pitching staffs.

-- Cubs pitchers combine to allow 11 home runs (0.9 per game), the fourth-fewest in the league.
+- Cubs pitchers combine to give up the second-fewest home runs in baseball (12 total, 0.7 per game).

-- Smyly (0-1) takes the mound for the Cubs to make his third start this season.
+- Taillon makes the start for the Cubs, his fourth of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.

-- His last time out was on Monday against the Seattle Mariners, when the left-hander went five innings, surrendering one earned run while giving up two hits.
+- In his last outing on Sunday against the Los Angeles Dodgers, the right-hander threw five scoreless innings while surrendering two hits.

+- In three games this season, the 31-year-old has a 3.86 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.